How Much Walking Does a Chihuahua Need? [Exercise Guide]

 How Much Exercise Do Chihuahuas Need?

-Chihuahuas need 30 minutes of exercise daily to stay healthy.
+Chihuahuas need at least 30 minutes of exercise daily to stay healthy.
 This can be a combination of walking, playing in the yard, and running around.

-Senior dogs might want to exercise less as they age, especially if they are leading a more sedentary lifestyle or have joint issues.
-But, if you’ve kept up your exercise routine most of their life, they might just go at a slower pace.
+Senior dogs might want to exercise less or go at a slower pace as they age, especially if they are leading a more sedentary lifestyle or have joint issues.

 How Much Walking Does a Chihuahua Need?